 Reading is essential for your child’s learning and reading with an adult at least four times per week can increase their confidence and fluency dramatically.
 Your child will bring home a small selection of reading books from school at their level.
 These can be changed on a weekly basis.
 Please check your child’s reading record for their allotted day to change their reading books.

 English and Maths homework is set on a Friday for the following Wednesday.

 Spellings are set on a Friday for a test the following Friday.

-Our Power of Reading book this half term is ‘Gorilla’ by Anthony Browne.
+Our Reading book this half term is ‘Gorilla’ by Anthony Browne.
 This is a classic story of a lonely girl, a friendly gorilla and their amazing night out.

 We will be looking at how pictures can help tell a story as well as creating a back story for characters and writing from a parent’s point of view.

-Our Power of Reading book this half term is ‘The Miraculous Journey of Edward Tulane’ by Kate DiCamilo.
+Our Reading book this half term is ‘The Miraculous Journey of Edward Tulane’ by Kate DiCamilo.

 In this book we learn all about the true meaning of love and belonging and discover what is truly important in life.

 St James’ CofE is committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff, visitors and volunteers to share this commitment.
 If you have concerns regarding the safeguarding or welfare of any of our pupils, please contact Stuart Booth or Joanna Chambers.